Hacker071107/Hacker071107/README.md

 - 👋 Hi, I’m @Hacker071107
 - 👀 I’m interested in CODING
-- 🌱 I’m currently learning 10th Standard
+- 🌱 I’m currently learning C Programming
+- 👔 I'm currently studying 10th Standard

 <!---
 Hacker071107/Hacker071107 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.